GEANT-DataPlaneProgramming/int-platform-dpdk/int_p4c-dpdk_dpdk/README.md

     Program can be run using following command: `sudo ./pipeline --vdev=net_tap3,iface=int_in --vdev=net_tap2,iface=int_out -- -s source-cli`

 ### Notes
-1. Virual interfaces
+1. Transit nodes
-    * When aplication is running you should see two new interfaces (in default `int_in` and `int_out`).
-But in some cases only one interface is visible
+    If number of actual transit nodes is lower then max number of node headers in stack (in this case 2) report may be corrupted
-    (it should be the second one -> `int_out`).
-In this case you should add one more virual interface `IFC0` Here is an example `IFC0="--vdev=net_tap,iface=int_zero"`
+2. Sink node
-    `PARAM="$IFC0 $IFC1 $IFC2"`
+    This implementation does not support cloning therefore only one packet is produced.
+In default it is report packet.
+Note that key is present which match udp source ports, in default 42 should produce original packet and 800 report packet.

-2. Folder layout
+3. Running code
-    * Unfortunely all source files including .spec and -cli files needs to be in same folder.
-There is some problem with -cli script.
-Hopefuly this will be resolved soon.
+    All related files should be in same folder ex. all files for running source.p4 (source.spec, source-cli, source-tables) should be in one folder.
+This is because dpdk interpret has some problem when files are somewhere else.